Thank you for your interest in Kia Ora Tai Chi.

-When they resume, the classes will continue to be for adults of any age.
-Participants are encouraged to attend two nights per week.
+Participants in the evening classes are encouraged to attend two nights per week.
 However, if you are committed to practicing between classes then it is OK to attend just one class per week.

 What to wear: Please wear loose comfortable clothing and flat-soled shoes (such as sneakers, trainers or tennis shoes).
 Please also bring a bottle of drinking water.